laytya/Spy-vanilla/README.md

 Version 1.4 - Fixed minimap button not being shown properly.

 Version 1.5 - Spy will now only trigger and show an enemy arround if they are pvp flagged.
 (This is to prevent on the PvE realm for the addon to spam)
+Version 1.5 - Fixed some debug errors appearing for the user when using Aux and Spy together.